cvranjith/cvranjith.github.io/_posts/2022-08-17-JSON-documents-using SQL-and-SODA.md

+    Created by Ranjith Vijayan on Aug 17, 2022

 This article covers an example of how to easily access JSON documents in Oracle DB without loading!
 This approach may be useful for some integration use-cases wherein json data needs to be processed/uploaded into traditional tables.
 Instead of writing complicated parsing & loading routines, the "schema-less" datamodel using JSON will be a natural fit for RESTful development techniques, and the power of SQL would come in handy for analytic requirements.

 Oracle 21c introduced a new JSON data type.
 You should use this in preference to other data types.
 More details here.